-had been altered.
+In January 2018, Bukhari uploaded a photograph on Twitter.
+The image was of the body of a man who had died in police custody.
+The police involved alleged the man to have died of natural causes and had spread their story as such through the media.
+The picture Bukhari uploaded, however, indicated that the man had been tortured.
+Following her sending of the tweet, she discovered that her account settings had been altered.
 Twitter had changed the way she could use their service.
-The content of her tweets, including any images she shared, could no longer be seen by anyone else on the platform.115 Underlying this are issues of access to markets, with internet companies adopting a conservative approach as a default in new markets, and bowing to elite pressure in order to maintain permission to operate in certain countries.116 However, further examples seem to question whether this motive alone can explain such actions.
-As highlighted by a broad coalition of civil society groups117, images and videos have been removed from Facebook in cases where they displayed police violence in the US118, real time footage from protests119, and historical images of human rights abuses120.
+The content of her tweets, including any images she shared, could no longer be seen by anyone else on the platform.
+115 Underlying this are issues of access to markets, with internet companies adopting a conservative approach as a default in new markets, and bowing to elite pressure in order to maintain permission to operate in certain countries.
+116 However, further examples seem to question whether this motive alone can explain such actions.
+As highlighted by a broad coalition of civil images on Facebook relating to the death of Aylan Kurdi, as discussed in Sam Gregory, 'When Should We Share Distressing Images?
+Seeing Aylan Kurdi' in Vis and Goriunova (n 34) 62.